Charles Clark (Australian politician): Early life

 Born in Van Diemen's Land, he was educated in England at Camberwell Collegiate School.

 In 1861 he settled in the Darling Downs in Queensland, where he and his brother George established a successful sheep farm.

 Politics

 Clark served as in the Legislative Assembly of Queensland from 1871 to 1873 as the Member (MLA) for Warwick.
-The seat had been held from 1867–1868 by his brother George.
+The seat had been held from 1867 to 1868 by his brother George.

 Later life

 Clark died in 1896 and was buried in Tenterfield Cemetery.